30 Beautiful Christmas Color Themes and The Moods They Set

 Feeling: Playful and preppy

-Hot pink and bright green themed Christmas decor gives a feeling of playful whimsy and fun feminine energy.
+Hot pink and lime green Christmas decor gives a feeling of playful whimsy and cheerful feminine energy.

 Brown with Bronze and Copper.